VeauxaeunStudios/gAIa/README.md

 # gAIa
-Our own version of ChatGPT.
+Our own attempt at a LLM.